WindMillCode/Open-Related-Files/README.md

 # Usage
-* Open the file according to your file fileRegexPredicate in settings.json["windmillcode-open-related-files]["options"]["fileRegexPredicate"]
+* Open the file according to your file fileRegexPredicate or subStringRemovalArray in settings.json["windmillcode-open-related-files]["options"]["fileRegexPredicate","subStringRemovalArray"]

 * Open Command Pallellete
 Hold (Ctrl+ Shift ) Hit P for windows